kreopelle/asana_cli_gem/NOTES.md

 [] Practice presenting

 Optional extensions:
-[] Split scraping between list/detail views (Check to see if you can get to URLs from CLI) [] Clean up asana generator
+[X] Split scraping between list/detail views (Check to see if you can get to URLs from CLI) [X] Clean up asana generator
 [] Formatting
-[] Review just 10 poses at first, then have option to view more?
-[] Go through all pose types, not just the strengthning yoga poses
+[] Go through all pose types, not just the strengthening yoga poses

 Question:
 [] How to include ul's in hash scrape